 To dry it, you can place the pieces of coal in the sun.
 This process may take a couple of days.
 Once you have made sure that the coals are dry, ensure there is no ash around the coal, and the individual pieces are clean.
 This will save you time when you need to ignite them again.
 This process also helps you separate ash from the actual coals.

-As we have mentioned, the first thing is to make sure that the coal is dry and clean, and ready to be reused.
-Once you have them in the right shape, you will need to mix the old charcoal with new briquettes.
+After ensuring the coal is dry and clean, and ready for reuse, combine the old charcoal with new briquettes.
 The reason for this is that the old pieces would have been broken down the first time around, and there’s a high possibility that they would have become relatively small.

-Once this happens, they will stick together more closely and, as such, will not allow a lot of air to flow through them.
+Once this happens, they will tightly stick together and restrict airflow through the grill chamber.
 The solution to this is to mix the old lumps of coal with new coal.
-To light the fire, you can use fire sticks, old pieces of fabric, or other materials that quickly catch fire, such as pine.
-Just make sure that you do not use a petroleum-based product.
-Avoid using chemicals.
-The taste can seep into your food.
+To light the fire, use fire sticks, old fabric pieces, or flammable food-safe wood, like pine.
+Avoid petroleum-based products and chemicals.
+The taste can seep into food.

-Lay the fire starting material at the bottom, add the lump charcoal or briquettes on top, and make sure the used bits are nicely mixed in with the new lump coal or briquettes.
-Light the fire sticks, and that will, in turn, switch the charcoal on.
-The whole process should take about 15 to 20 minutes.
-By that time, the coal will be ready to cook on.
+Lay the fire starting material at the bottom, add the lump charcoal or briquettes on top, and mix the used bits with the new lump coal or briquettes.
+Light the fire sticks, and that will, in turn, ignite the charcoal.
+The whole process will take about 15 to 20 minutes.
+By that time, the coal will be ready to cook over.
 This method gets the fire going quicker.

-Another method would be to lay the old charcoal down first.
+Another method is to lay the old charcoal down first.
 To maintain the airflow, layer the new charcoal first.
-This is because they will be bigger and can allow better airflow, unlike the used pieces.
+This is because they will be bigger and can allow better airflow.
 Then spread them around, so they are well mixed.
-Then you can throw in fire starters, which could be any type of wood pieces that catch fire quickly.
-Disperse them, and then light them up.
+Then you can add fire starters or any type of wood pieces that catch fire quickly.
+Disperse them, and light them.